evancg37/Roblox-DialogsGUIModule/README.md

 `gui = require(workspace["ETB:DialogsModule2"])`

-### To create a Text response box:
+### To display a Text response box:

-`dialog = gui.createDialog_TextEntry(windowName, promptText, color, defaultText)`

-For quicker use, the popDialog_TextEntry method returns a string value equal to the text entered into the box when the window is closed.
+The popDialog_TextEntry method returns a string value equal to the text entered into the box when the window is closed.

 `local input = gui.popDialog_TextEntry("Gimme", "Enter a name for the new cat:", gui.Colors.Yellow, "Mittens")`

-### To create a confirmation box:
+### To display a confirmation box:

-`dialog = gui.createDialog_YesNo(windowName, promptText, color)`

-For quicker use, the popDialog_YesNo method returns an integer value either 1, 0, or -99, 1 for yes, 0 for no, -99 for window close.
+The popDialog_YesNo method returns an integer value either 1, 0, or -99, 1 for yes, 0 for no, -99 for window close.

 `local choice = gui.popDialog_YesNo("Check", "Are you sure: Mittens?", gui.Colors.Red)`

-### To create a Progress bar box:
+### To display a Progress bar box:

 We need to create a reference variable in LUA.
 To do so, we can create a table and use the value inside the table as the reference variable because LUA treats tables as reference objects.